dbt-labs/docs.getdbt.com/website/docs/docs/trusted-adapters.md

 Refer to the [Build, test, document, and promote adapters](/guides/adapter-creation) guide for more information, particularly if you are an adapter maintainer considering having your adapter be added to the trusted list.

-### Trusted vs Verified

-The Verification program exists to highlight adapters that meet both of the following criteria:

-- the guidelines given in the Trusted program,
-- formal agreements required for integration with dbt Cloud

-For more information on the Verified Adapter program, reach out to the [dbt Labs partnerships team](mailto:partnerships@dbtlabs.com)

 ### Trusted adapters